You, the UK CAA and EASA after 31st December 2020

 All TK examinations taken for UK licence issue after that date must be taken under the authority of the UK CAA.

 Nevertheless, the UK will accept both full and partial EASA TK exam credits for UK licence issue up to and including 31st December 2022.

 But, you do not need to transfer your EASA PPL to the UK beforehand.

 How do I obtain an EASA licence?

-This is an administrative process and the costs and time taken varies between different states.
+This is an administrative process and the costs and time taken vary between different states.

-You will however no longer have any valid UK records; any subsequent application for a UK licence on the basis of an EASA licence may be subject to the process explained later.
+You will no longer have any valid UK records; any subsequent application for a UK licence on the basis of an EASA licence may be subject to processes explained later.